How do I contact President George W. Bush and Mrs. Laura Bush?

 The Bush Library and Museum offers speakers on a wide range of topics for community organizations.
 Email your organization information, event location, audience, and requested date/time to firstname.lastname@example.org.
 Requests will be honored on a first-come, first-served basis and speaker availability.

 How do I obtain copies of photographs and other audiovisual material from the Bush Administration?

 The George W. Bush Presidential Library holds approximately 30,000 audiovisual recordings, 227 cubic feet of photo negatives, and just over 3.8 million photographs created by the White House Photo Office.
 Click here to order prints and other audiovisual materials.

-Is this Library for both President George W. Bush and President George H. W. Bush?
+Is this Library and Museum for both President George W. Bush and President George H. W. Bush?

 No. George W. Bush's Presidential Library and Museum is located in Dallas, while his father's is located in College Station, Texas.
 For information about the George H. W. Bush Presidential Library and Museum, visit www.bush41.org.
 To research the textual and audiovisual archives and museum collections that document the life and times of the 41st President of the United States, visit www.bush41.org/research.

 The environmentally conscious design of the Bush Center building and grounds reflects President and Mrs. Bush’s long-standing commitment to conservation.
 The nine acres of lawn at the Bush Center are a mixture of native short prairie grasses that are drought tolerant, need little mowing, and require minimal fertilization and water.
 The mix was developed through years of research and trials by the Lady Bird Johnson Wildflower Center with the goal of demonstrating a viable alternative to typical cultivated turf.
 This is the first large-scale implementation of this seed mix.
 LEARN MORE.